Accern/accern-python/docs/api/rest.rst

                 'field': 'entity_ticker',
                 'name': 'ticker'
             }, {
-                'field': 'harvested_at',
+                'field': 'harvested_at'
-                'name': 'ticker'
             }
         ]
     }

     response = Client.request(schema)

-If you want to filter the data, the available fields to filter are the
+If you want to filter the data, the available fields to filter by are the
-followings:
+following:

 .. include:: ../data/table_filter.rst
     :start-after: .. snip
     :end-before: .. snap

-Pass the query to ``schema``.
+Pass the filters to ``schema``.
+The value can be a single value or an array of values.

 .. code-block:: python